-After giving effect to the corporate conversion, pro forma net tangible book value as of March 31, 2018 was \$ million, or \$ per share based on the shares of common stock issued and outstanding after the corporate conversion based on an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus).
-After giving effect to our sale of common stock in this offering at the initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2018 would have been \$ million, or \$ per share (assuming no exercise of the underwriters' option to purchase additional shares of our common stock).
-This represents an immediate and substantial dilution of \$ per share to new investors purchasing common stock in this offering.
+After giving effect to the corporate conversion, pro forma net tangible book value as of March 31, 2018 was \$23.4 million, or \$1.01 per share based on the 23,228,095 shares of common stock issued and outstanding after the corporate conversion based on the initial public offering price of \$15.00 per share.
+After giving effect to our sale of common stock in this offering at the initial public offering price of \$15.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2018 would have been \$91.1 million, or \$3.20 per share (assuming no exercise of the underwriters' option to purchase additional shares of our common stock).
+This represents an immediate and substantial dilution of \$11.80 per share to new investors purchasing common stock in this offering.
 The following table illustrates this dilution per share:

-Assumed initial public offering price per share \$ Pro forma net tangible book value per share as of March 31, 2018 \$ Decrease in net tangible book value per share attributable to this offering \$ Pro forma as adjusted net tangible book value per share after giving effect to this · offering \$ Dilution per share to new investors in this offering \$
+Initial public offering price per share \$15.00 Pro forma net tangible book value per share as of March 31, 2018 \$1.01 Increase in net tangible book value per share attributable to this offering \$2.19 Pro forma as adjusted net tangible book value per share after giving effect to this offering \$ 3.20 Dilution per share to new investors in this offering \$11.80

-If the underwriters exercise their option to purchase additional shares in full, our pro forma as adjusted net tangible book value per share after this offering would be \$ per share, and the dilution in pro forma net tangible book value per share to new investors in this offering would be \$ per share.
+If the underwriters exercise their option to purchase additional shares in full, our pro forma as adjusted net tangible book value per share after this offering would be \$3.49 per share, and the dilution in pro forma net tangible book value per share to new investors in this offering would be \$11.51 per share.

-The following table summarizes, on a pro forma as adjusted basis as of March 31, 2018, the differences between the number of shares of common stock purchased from us, the total price and the average price per share paid by existing stockholders and by the new investors in this offering, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, at an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus).
+The following table summarizes, on a pro forma as adjusted basis as of March 31, 2018, the differences between the number of shares of common stock purchased from us, the total price and the average price per share paid by existing stockholders and by the new investors in this offering, before deducting underwriting discounts and commissions and estimated offering expenses payable by us, at the initial public offering price of \$15.00 per share.

-Shares purchased Total consideration Average price per

-Number Percent Amount (in millions) Percent share

-Existing investors % \$ % \$

-New investors in this offering \$

-Total % \$ % \$
+Shares purchased Total consideration Average price per Number (in millions) Percent Amount (in millions) Percent share Existing investors 23.2 81.7% \$ 160.30 67.3% \$ 6.90 New investors in this offering 5.2 18.3% 78.00 32.7% \$ 15.00 Total 28.4 100.0% \$ 238.30 100.0% \$ 8.38